ahaas99/ExploringGeneralizationPotential/README.md

 An additional filter, highlighted with a red border, allows users to select the dataset (MedMNIST+ or MedMNIST-C).
 This functionality is consistent across the website, enabling dataset selection in various sections, such as the dataset explanations and the submission upload page, where users must specify the dataset for which they are submitting metrics.

+The whole Website can be accessed here: (Add link when online)